nathanMcL/Student.Originated.Software/Ai_SelfHosting/README.md

 ### Desirable outcomes...
 - The program runs without being killed by the OS, due to resource consumption.
 - Three trained models with CSV & pdf data.
 - `GPT_gabba.py` returns a reasonable response to a query...
-This could be anything sentence that makes sense...<br>
+This could be anything, a sentence that makes sense...<br>
 - Bonus if it pertains to the user query.<br>